Key Facts About Borax:

 Where is Borax Located?

 In California, Borax operates its principal mine and refinery in Boron; a refinery and shipping terminal in the Port of Los Angeles; and a trona mine in Owens Lake.
 Its global headquarters is in Denver, Colorado.
-The worldwide organization includes mines and refineries near Salta, Argentina; a distribution and packaging facility in Rotterdam, the Netherlands; a refinery and distribution facility in Coudekerque, France; a packaging and distribution facility in Nules, Spain; and sales and customer service centers around the world.
+The worldwide organization includes a laboratory facility in Suzhou, China; a distribution and packaging facility in Rotterdam, the Netherlands; a refinery and distribution facility in Coudekerque, France; a packaging and distribution facility in Nules, Spain; and sales and customer service centers around the world.